mybatis/mybatis-dynamic-sql/README.md

 1. The Java type
 2. The table's actual column name
 3. The JDBC type
+4. (optional) An alias for the column
-4. (optional) The name of a type handler to use in MyBatis if the default type handler is not desired
+5. (optional) The name of a type handler to use in MyBatis if the default type handler is not desired

 For example: